USDC vs USDT: All You Need To Know

 - Select USDC or USDT as the coin to sell.

 - Enter the amount you want to convert.
+Double-check to avoid sending the wrong amount.

 - Copy the wallet address and send your USDC or USDT.
+Always verify the address before sending to prevent mistakes.

-- Receive Naira in your Dtunes wallet.
+- Once confirmation, the Naira will appear in your Dtunes wallet.

-What is a Stablecoin?
+What is a stablecoin?

 Let’s zoom out for a second.

 A stablecoin is a type of cryptocurrency pegged to a stable asset, usually the U.S. dollar.
-The goal is to offer all the benefits of crypto, including speed, security, and decentralisation, without the price swings.
+The goal is to offer all the benefits of crypto, including speed, security, and decentralization, without the price swings.

 But the catch is the stability part only works if the peg is trusted.
 If people lose confidence in what backs that coin, it can crash.